trflynn89/flymake/README.md

 In general, using flymake is as simple as defining the targets you want to build and the paths to the source files for those targets.

-The only required file is a Makefile, which may exist anywhere in your project.
-This Makefile must define the following two variables:
+The only required files are a Makefile, which may exist anywhere in your project, and individual `files.mk` files in the source directories included by the Makefile.
+The Makefile must define the following two variables:

 * `SOURCE_ROOT` - The path to the the root directory of the project.
 All targets should fall under this path.
 This path will be added to the include path for all targets.